|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Cooked kale and sausage is a delicious winter comfort food.
-Kale is gruenkohl in German, and this hearty green is a popular choice in East Frisia, the Rhine, and Northern Germany.
-Everyone has different ways of eating kale, one of the most famous is called gruenkohl und pinkel (also Bregenwurst or Grützwurst).
+Grünkohl is German for "kale", and this hearty green is a popular choice in East Frisia, the Rhine, and Northern Germany.
+Everyone has different ways of eating kale, and one of the most famous is called grünkohl und pinkel (also Bregenwurst or Grützwurst).

-Germans celebrate winter with a Gruenkohlfahrt, which is a brisk hike accompanied by schnapps and a warm kale dinner afterward.
+Germans celebrate winter with a Grünkohlfahrt, which is a brisk hike accompanied by schnapps and a warm kale dinner afterward.
 Cooked kale is mixed with mustard, bacon, and sausage for a nutritious dinner.
+Common accompaniments are boiled potatoes or caramelized potatoes, which have been boiled, then sliced and browned in butter and sugar.
 Give this a tradition a try with your family, or serve it up after a day of skiing.

 - 1 pound kale (cleaned and chopped, or 12 ounces frozen chopped kale)